-- identification of the allegations allegedly constituting sexual harassment; a description of the procedural steps taken from the receipt of the formal complaint through the determination, including any notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and hearings held; - findings of fact supporting the determination; - conclusions regarding the application of the University's conduct code to the facts; - a statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility, any disciplinary sanctions imposed on the respondent, and whether remedies designed to restore or preserve equal access to the University's education program or activity will be provided by the University to the complainant; and procedures and permissible bases for the complainant and respondent to appeal.
+• identification of the allegations allegedly constituting sexual harassment; a description of the procedural steps taken from the receipt of the formal complaint through the determination, including any notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and hearings held;

+- findings of fact supporting the determination; - conclusions regarding the application of the University's conduct code to the facts;

+• a statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility, any disciplinary sanctions imposed on the respondent, and whether remedies designed to restore or preserve equal access to the University's education program or activity will be provided by the University to the complainant; and procedures and permissible bases for the complainant and respondent to appeal.

-Appeals [Applicable to Both Title IX Grievance Procedure and General Sexual Misconduct Process1
+Appeals [Applicable to Both Title IX Grievance Procedure and General Sexual Misconduct Process]

 Each party may appeal (1) the dismissal determination of a formal complaint or any included allegations and/or (2) a determination regarding responsibility and/or the sanction under either the Title IX Grievance Procedures or the General Sexual Misconduct Process.
 Appeals based on the dismissal determination of a formal complaint, or any included allegations will follow the process outlined in section Dismissal of a Formal Complaint (Mandatory and Discretionary).
+In cases where the respondent is found not responsible for violation of sexual and gender-based misconduct policies after a hearing conducted through the Title IX Grievance Procedure or General Sexual Misconduct Process, the appeal process described in this section will still apply.

 In cases where appeals are submitted by both parties, both appeals will be considered together by the same appellate body.
-Unless indicated otherwise in the original decision letter, the typewritten appeal should be submitted via email to the Vice President & Dean of Students (or designee).
-The appeal must be submitted within five University business days of receipt of the decision letter, indicating the grounds for appeal.
+Unless indicated otherwise in the original decision letter, the typewritten appeal should be submitted via email to the Vice President for Student Development (or designee).
+The appeal must be submitted within five days of receipt of the decision letter, indicating the grounds for appeal.
 If a party does not appeal the decision within this period, they have waived a right to appeal.
 An appeal must be based upon one or more of the following grounds:

-- > The party alleges that there were procedural irregularities that affected the outcome of the matter: - > The party alleges new evidence that was not reasonably available when the determination of responsibility or dismissal of the complaint was made that could affect the outcome of the matter; - > The party alleges the Title IX Coordinator or Deputies, investigators, or hearing panel had a conflict of interest or bias for or against complainants or respondents generally, or the individual complainant or respondent, that affected the outcome of the matter. - > The party alleges that the sanctions imposed are grossly disproportionate to the findings of responsibility.
+- The party alleges that there were procedural irregularities that affected the outcome of the matter; - The party alleges new evidence that was not reasonably available when the determination of responsibility or dismissal of the complaint was made that could affect the outcome of the matter; - The party alleges the Title IX Coordinator or Deputies, investigators, or hearing panel had a conflict of interest or bias for or against complainants or respondents generally, or the individual complainant or respondent, that affected the outcome of the matter. - > The party alleges that the sanctions imposed are grossly disproportionate to the findings of responsibility.